Cghlewis/data-mgmt-ed-research-book/_book/03-dmp.md

 ## Budgeting

-As briefly mention above, funding agencies acknowledge that there are costs associated with implementing your data management plan and allow you to list these costs in your budget narrative.
+As briefly mention above, funding agencies acknowledge that there are costs associated with implementing your data management plan and allow you to explain these costs in your budget narrative.
 Costs associated with the entire data life cycle should be considered and can range from infrastructure costs, such as fees for storage or software, to the salaries required to pay personnel to prepare FAIR datasets that are acceptable for data sharing.

 It can be difficult to estimate the costs of everything that is associated with the vast landscape of managing data.
 Luckily a few organizations have developed resources to aid in estimating those costs.
 The UK Data Service[@uk_data_service_data_2022], the University of Twente[@university_of_twente_how_nodate], and Utrecht University[@utrecht_university_costs_nodate] (among others), have put together checklists to help you think through your various potential data management costs.